blu2ns/SGR-steam-game-randomizer/README.md

       * Arch Linux: ```sudo pacman -S python python-pip```
       * Ubuntu/Debian Linux: ```sudo apt install python3 python3-pip```

-   * Install dependencies with ```cd path/to/SGR-steam-game-randomizer``` then ``` pip install -r requirements.txt ``` (for some linux distros you might need to add ```--break-system-packages```)
+   * Install dependencies with ```cd path/to/SGR-steam-game-randomizer``` then ``` pip install -r requirements.txt ``` (for some linux distros you might need to add ```--break-system-packages```, add it if prompted)

    * Run the program, it will automatically prompt you to create the necessary files it needs.
       * Windows: ```python path/to/steam_game_randomizer.py```
       * Linux: ```python3 path/to/steam_game_randomizer.py```

    * The first time the program is run, make sure to input Y (just get game list) or YD when it asks to refresh the game list.
-(YD gets game store page data as well as your game list but takes a while and may get rate limited) I also recommend having the program get each game's image when it prompts you as well.
+(YD gets game store page data to dislay as well as your game list but takes a while and may get rate limited) I also recommend having the program get each game's image when it prompts you as well.
    * The program will prompt you to input an API key and User ID.
 Input them when requested.
 Follow the instructions below if you need help with the API Key or User ID.

      * How to find your user ID: